-Sources: *American Automobile Association (AAA) December 2012 job posting, **The Oklahoman
+Sources: American Automobile Association (AAA) December 2012 job posting, Payscale (2016), The Oklahoman

 Step 1: Earn a Bachelor's Degree

-Students can gain industry knowledge by pursuing a bachelor's degree in hospitality management.
-Courses typically include tourism and business law, human resources management, consumer behavior and front desk services.
-Additional training in marketing, accounting and statistics may be offered.
-Some programs require an internship in the field.
+Students gain industry knowledge by pursuing a bachelor's degree in hospitality management.
+Courses include tourism and business law, human resources management, consumer behavior, and front desk services.
+Additional training in marketing, accounting, and statistics is offered.
+Some programs require an internship.

 Step 2: Gain Work Experience

-Prospective hotel inspectors often first begin their careers with an entry-level position in the travel, tourism or hospitality industry.
-Jobs in housekeeping, front desk operations or food service can show candidates how services are provided to guests and help inspectors better assess these services.
+Prospective hotel inspectors first begin their careers with an entry-level position in the travel, tourism, or hospitality industry.
+Jobs in housekeeping, front desk operations, or food service shows candidates how services are provided to guests and help inspectors better assess these services.
 Applicants who also have managerial experience are the most likely to advance to the role of hotel inspector.

 - Practice travel writing.
-Hotel inspector positions can be highly competitive, but candidates who have written articles and reviews for tourism-focused websites, blogs and media outlets may have an advantage.
-This type of writing can help when it comes time to write up an inspection.
+Hotel inspector positions are highly competitive, but candidates who have written articles and reviews for tourism-focused websites, blogs, and media outlets have an advantage.
+This type of writing is helpful when it comes time to write up an inspection.